lcdumort/lcdumort.github.io/docs/_posts/2022-01-09-understanding-chemistry-with-python-consecutive-reactions.md

 $ pip install matplotlib
 ```

-Now retry to import them in a Python shell
+Now retry to import them in a Python shell.

 ### Calculating the concentrations
 The time and concentration data will be represented as numpy vectors.
 Therefore, we should first import the numpy library by running `import numpy as np`.